bodhiconnolly/bodhiconnolly.github.io/_posts/2014-10-18-quadcopter-meet-school.markdown

 <br>
 Obviously the first concern with shooting at a school is safety.
 We were shooting on a weekend and there was almost nobody around, plus we had a member of staff with us at all times.

 The first shots are out over the school wetland facilities.
 This is where we tested and calibrated all the gear before flying near any buildings.
 The GoPro 3+ was on a two-axis gimbal mounted to a custom built quad.
-With the paylod flight time was about eight minutes, but luckily batteries are inexpensive.
+With the payload flight time was about eight minutes, but luckily batteries are inexpensive.
 Unfortunately flying anything but a little action camera is prohibitively expensive when I'm not getting paid but hopefully I get a chance to work with something bigger on a real shoot.

 ![Reviewing the first shot]({{site.baseurl}}/assets/images/quad_laptop.jpg)